Characteristic cycles and the microlocal geometry of the Gauss map, I

 A first interpolation between these categories is the abelian category $\Mhol(\scrR_X^{\, an})$ of holonomic right $\scrR_X^{\,an}$-modules~\cite[def.~1.2.4]{Sabbah_Polarizable}, but it is too large to have good functorial properties.
-Motivated by the framework of Hodge modules, Sabbah and Mochizuki introduced a much better interpolation: The abelian category~$\MT(X, w)$ of wild polarizable pure {\em twistor modules} of weight~$w\in \bbZ$.
-We refer to chapter~4 in~loc.~cit.~for the precise definitions and only recall that we have a faithful exact functor $\MT(X, w) \rightarrow \Mhol(\scrR_X^{\, an})$, denoted $\scrM \mapsto \scrM''$ in what follows, that gives a diagram
+Motivated by the framework of Hodge modules, Sabbah and Mochizuki introduced as a much better interpolation the abelian category of wild pure polarizable {\em twistor modules} of weight~$w\in \bbZ$.
+We denote this category by $\MT(X, w)^\p$ as in chapter 4 of loc.~cit., to which we refer the reader for details.
+We have a faithful exact functor $\MT(X, w)^\p \rightarrow \Mhol(\scrR_X^{\, an})$, denoted $\scrM \mapsto \scrM''$ in what follows, that gives a diagram

-Here $ \Xi_\DR: \MT(X, w) \stackrel{\sim}{\longrightarrow} \Mhol(\scrD_X)^{ss} \subset \Mhol(\scrD_X) $ is an equivalence between the abelian category of wild polarizable pure twistor modules of weight $w$ and the one of semisimple holonomic $\scrD_X$-modules~\cite[th.~19.4.1]{MochizukiWild}.
+Here $ \Xi_\DR: \MT(X, w)^\p \stackrel{\sim}{\longrightarrow} \Mhol(\scrD_X)^\semisimple \subset \Mhol(\scrD_X) $ is an equivalence between the abelian category of wild polarizable pure twistor modules of weight $w$ and the one of semisimple holonomic $\scrD_X$-modules~\cite[th.~19.4.1]{MochizukiWild}.